nheingit/JWCuisine-landing-page/README.md

 The only other config that we have to deal with is hooking up your stripe information in the server and the frontend.
-Anywhere you see the ` {process.env.<THE_.ENV_VARIABLE>} `

-Will need to be replaced with a stripe key that you generate.
+Anywhere you see the ` {process.env.<THE_.ENV_VARIABLE>} ` will need to be replaced with a stripe key that you generate.
 Stripe docs are here to show you how to set this up, but longstory short, you should just need a public key that you use on the frontend, and a private key that you use on the backend, you can obtain these keys from the dashboard, and also roll new ones in case they become comprimised.

-there are two seperate subscription mutations, that use seperate pricing models, and there is a `.env` used there as well, You would substitutde the Price_ID of a product that you created via the stripe CLI or the stripe dashboard. and just plug it in there.
+there are two seperate subscription mutations, that use seperate pricing models, and there is a `.env` used there as well, You would substitutde the `Price_ID` of a product that you created via the stripe CLI or the stripe dashboard. and just plug it in there.

 Using test keys it would look something like this:

  Frontend in your .env file:

+* `REACT_APP_STRIPE_KEY=pk_test_51HdzEeJIQLh7k5Y6avX8H0E4tzhNP1DBG5YwNQRepgNUsNDEtoK5yIPRQusxEvdLc0qIFD8usXkzawrcn1dtEwGo00Giughavn9`
-`REACT_APP_STRIPE_KEY=pk_test_51HdzEeJIQLh7k5Y6avX8H0E4tzhNP1DBG5YwNQRepgNUsNDEtoK5yIPRQusxEvdLc0qIFD8usXkzawrcn1dtEwGo00Giughavn9` <--- stripe example public key
+   <--- stripe example public key

  Server in your .env file:

+* `STRIPE_KEY=sk_test_51HdzEeJIQLh7k5Y6EpBYW0fe4zbSoDhmD0lMPHzOyT2kSlvML1YDWg8Jzqc3YsSWtxgwWyRQpSZw6jH7xZudVMFF005PdFxbut`
-`STRIPE_KEY=sk_test_51HdzEeJIQLh7k5Y6EpBYW0fe4zbSoDhmD0lMPHzOyT2kSlvML1YDWg8Jzqc3YsSWtxgwWyRQpSZw6jH7xZudVMFF005PdFxbut` <--- stripe example private key
+   ^^^ stripe example private key

-`STRIPE_SUBSCRIPTION_FOR_TWO=<Your Price ID 1>`
+* `STRIPE_SUBSCRIPTION_FOR_TWO=<Your Price_ID 1>`

-`STRIPE_SUBSCRIPTION_FOR_FOUR=<Your Price ID 2>`
+* `STRIPE_SUBSCRIPTION_FOR_FOUR=<Your Price _ID 2>`

 Once you have stripe configured, we're ready to start looking at the fun stuff!